 Fieldwork Credit Information

 The fieldwork component of an externship is the time spent at the legal organization itself.
-The fieldwork begins the first week of classes and students commit to work through the last week of classes.
-Students receive variable credits (pass/fail), determined as follows:
+The fieldwork begins the first week of classes and students commit to working until the last week of classes.
+Students may not count hours spent at the placement before the semester begins.
+Students receive variable credits (P/F), determined as follows:

 - 3 credits = 150 hours total (avg.
 12 hrs/wk)